ilquadernodellaprof/ilquadernodellaprof/README.md

 ### 🗺️ **Roadmap and License**

-I'm currently working on the backend of my application, designed in Go to let my pupils enjoy an animated AI assistant and have a place to exercise at home.
+I'm currently refining and testing my Go pipeline to release it in a public repository under a GNU license.

 ⚖️ My educational **content** is already released under a **CC BY-NC-SA License**.